vb140772/min-ops/README.md

 - Raw and usable capacity
 - Usage percentage and available space

+### 3. Erasure Set Summary (with --summary)

+When using `--summary` mode, each erasure set displays:
+- Good, bad, and scanning disk counts
+- Average Space Used (percentage, color-coded)
+- Average Free Space (percentage, color-coded)
+- Average Inodes Used (percentage, color-coded)

+When combined with `--low-space`, only erasure sets below the threshold are shown, sorted by utilization.

 ### 3. Detailed Disk Information

 When not in summary mode, displays a table with: